 Information we can trust is the lifeblood of democracy.
-If we don’t trust the news media or receive our information about things through channels that are not vetted, it is hard to imagine that our discourse will contribute to a shared understanding.
+If we don’t trust the news media, it is hard to imagine that our discourse will contribute to a shared understanding.
 We will all have our own facts.
 A new poll conducted for the Radio Television Digital News Association (RTDNA) provides a detailed perspective on Canadians use and thoughts about news.

 Overall Trust Is Declining Recently

-It is tempting to draw the conclusion that trust in the news is going down given the culture of attacks on news outlets, particularly in the United States, and the proliferation of fake news references.* We need to be careful that we don’t over-interpret change though.
+It is tempting to draw the conclusion that trust in the news is going down given the culture of attacks on news outlets, particularly in the United States.
+The proliferation of fake news references in particular are important.* We need to be careful that we don’t over-interpret change though.

 Since last year, the share of Canadians who have a fair amount or a great deal of trust in traditional news media has declined from 69% to 65%.
 Not may people have a great deal of trust (11%).
 For comparison sake, in 2008 the RTDNA found that 69% had a fair amount or a great deal of trust.
 So ten years ago was not a golden age of news media trust.

-It is notable that those under 35 years have the lowest level of trust since unless they build trust over the next decade, generational replacement will lower trust levels.
+It is notable that those under 35 years have the lowest level of trust.
+Unless they build trust over the next decade, generational replacement will lower trust levels.

 Sources Vary by Age

-The generational differences in trust in traditional news media are most clearly evident when we ask people what sources they used in the previous month.
-Older people are much more likely to mention traditional news outlets (broadcast tv; print newspapers and news radio); relatively few young people use these sources.
+The generational differences in trust in traditional news media are evident when we ask people what sources they used in the previous month.
+Older people are much more likely to mention traditional news outlets (broadcast tv; print newspapers and news radio).
+Relatively few young people use these sources.
 This is not to say they reject the journalism out of hand; 39% of those under 35 years of age got news from a newspaper website.

 Trust in News by Platform